top of page

 We’re proud to work with our restaurant partners.

-Pei Wei, co-owner of Zaab Zaab restaurant showcasing Thailand's Northeastern Issan region has been a Heart of Dinner restaurant partner since 2021 as sine cooked tens of thousands of heart-warming meals for our Elders.
-Fun Fact: Pei Wei's tam has also contributed by drawing heartfelt illustrated brown bags and writing hand written notes!
+Pei Wei, co-owner of Zaab Zaab restaurant showcasing Thailand's Northeastern Isan region has been a Heart of Dinner restaurant partner since 2021 and has since cooked tens of thousands of heart-warming meals.
+Fun Fact: Pei Wei gathers her restaurant team to regularly hand-illustrate heartfelt bag decorations and pen loving notes for our Elders!

 Zaab Zaab